 On the front of the Gossamer Gear Gorilla 40 backpack is a large external mesh pocket that can easily store avalanche snow safety equipment in the winter months including a shovel, probe, and even a saw.
 One thing to keep in mind if using this pack for ski touring is the mesh pocket has the ability to hold all your gear unless you happen to go tomahawking down the mountain.
 Perhaps there’s a way to customize this pocket to hold all your snow safety gear in place, even after a big crash.

 For backpacking, the mesh pocket can be used for drying out gear.
 However one of the coolest features on this pack is how the Gossamer Gear’s SitLight pad slides right into the mesh sleeve without taking up much space.
 With the SitLight pad, you can make just about any space comfortable, and even better save your knees while getting things in and out of the tent.

 There is also a second mesh pocket on the backside of the pack.

-The inside of the Gorilla 40’s main storage compartment is accessed via a over the top closure system.
-If you have used a roll top backpack before this will feel familiar.
+The inside of the Gorilla 40’s main storage compartment is accessed via an over the top closure system.
+If you have used a roll-top backpack before this will feel familiar.
 For a 2 -day backpacking trip I was able to fit the following inside the main storage area:

 This backpack is perfect for day tours, overnight camping and 2-3 day backpacking trips or possibly even longer.
 There are two convenient ways to store a tent against this backpack.
 The first is to put the tent sideways under the roll top closure.
 This puts more weight up toward your core allowing for an easy carry.
 Another option is to use the ice loop straps at the bottom of the backpack with some bungees, ropes or Gossamer Gear fasteners to secure the tent to the bottom of your pack.